Florida Incapacity Planning

 - Living Will: A will provides instructions for after you have passed away, whereas a living will provides instructions for while you are alive.
 A living will allows you to state your wishes regarding your medical care preferences, including whether you want to be kept alive by artificial means.

 Changes in Florida law have made durable powers of attorney that were created before October 2011 potentially not as effective as they once were.
 It is very important that durable powers of attorney signed before October 1, 2011, are reviewed by a Florida elder law attorney to determine if they need to be updated in order to continue to protect you.

 Working with Edwards Elder Law, P.A.

-When you choose to work with us, we will thoroughly review your concerns and develop a personalized advance directive plan that best suits your specific needs.
+When you choose to work with us, our incapacity planning attorney will thoroughly review your concerns and develop a personalized advance directive plan that best suits your specific needs.

 We take on a limited number of clients to help ensure that each individual receives the best possible resolution to his or her unique situation.
 Our counsel can be your source of support as you and your family create the tools you need to navigate highly emotional situations.

 Contact us to today to start planning for the future.